JMax45/arduino-button/README.md

 ![Active-LOW - Active-High Wiring](../media/activelow-activehigh-wiring.png?raw=true)

 Ensure that you connect the button and the library accordingly based on your chosen configuration (active-low or active-high).
 The library handles the specifics of button state detection, regardless of the configuration chosen.

+## Try It in Tinkercad

+For an interactive experience and to see the **ArduinoButton** library in action, you can try out the Tinkercad simulation [here](https://www.tinkercad.com/things/cQoIyexwYye?sharecode=UuMi6v6YufHdoHnIp__NBM_x-guCR6ciaEOjd89f70w).
+This simulation will help you understand how the library works and how to integrate it into your projects.

+Feel free to explore and experiment with the library in the Tinkercad environment to get a hands-on experience before implementing it in your hardware projects.